hxmicidalLiu/hxmicidalLiu/README.md

 &ensp;

 .
 Please keep in mind that, I do not really ship Liu with anyone, but I'm always up to interacting with other people's ships w/ him! ^^  Just as long as its not Liu being shipped with: Jeff, Jane, Nina, or any minors.
 ESPECIALLY JEFF!!!
 FUCK THAT SHIP!!!!!
 I DO NOT SUPPORT INCEST!!! to me, It does not matter if you proship to cope.
 Just do not interact with me.  the other two are FINE, But i will be avoiding it . ゛ᨒ↟ 𖠰ˎˊ˗

+.
+I am also increasingly interested in learning about the history of mental hospitals, as well as the history of Imperialist Japan.
+My heart swells as I learn more about them.
+However, as much as I love these topics, I wish to make it clear that I do NOT want to glorify or glaze any part of these ugly parts of history. ゛ᨒ↟ 𖠰ˎˊ˗

 thank you for reading!